-Over the next several months, the regulatory framework for Downtown Plan area will be further developed (including General Plan and Planning Code text and map changes), during a series of community advisory group meetings.
+Over the next several months, the regulatory framework will be further developed (including General Plan and Planning Code text and map changes), during a series of community advisory group meetings.
 The zoning framework will be informed by the zoning incentive program economic feasibility analysis that is currently underway.
 Once drafted and iterated with the community, the General Plan and Planning Code amendments will be presented and reviewed at a future Zoning Update Committee meeting.

 Once the Final Specific Plan, Planning Code and General Plan amendments are prepared, integrating public feedback on the Draft Plan and incorporating any feedback on the Draft EIR, the formal adoption process, the FEIR (response to comments), and EIR certification process will commence.
-The process will begin with the Landmarks Board, followed by the Planning Commission and continuing with the Community and Economic Development (CED) Committee of City Council, and then the full City Council will consider final adoption
+The process will begin with the LPAB, followed by Planning Commission and the Community and Economic Development Committee of City Council, and then the full City Council will consider final adoption.